checkly/docs.checklyhq.com/site/content/docs/multistep-checks/websockets.md

 cli: true
 ---

-WebSockets provide a way to establish a persistent, full-duplex communication channel that operates over a single, long-held request, enabling real-time data transfer between a client and a server.

 To create a WebSocket check in Checkly, you'll need to write a script that establishes a WebSocket connection, sends messages, and validates responses.

 ## Set Up the WebSocket Connection